Aravind1297/Todo-Prototype/README.md

 📜 License

-This project is private for now.
-Licensing terms will be added in future versions.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ✨ Author: Aravind
 📅 Started On: March 2025